damasiob/damasiob.github.io/_pages/orietation.md

 ---

 <ol reversed>

+  <li><b>Phillip Metzger</b>, Battery patents: A quantitative analysis of innovation in battery technology and an assessment of its predictive capabilities. <i>Master in Economics and Management of Science Technology and Innovation, ISEG</i></li>

+  <li><b>Ana Rita Carmo</b>, Industrial Espionage: Mapping Meanings and Assessing Trends. <i>Master in Data Science and Advanced Analytics, NOVA IMS</i></li>

   <li><b>Joana Rita Lopes</b>, The impact of journal editors in academic publications: A stochastic frontier analysis. <i>Master Information Management, NOVA IMS</i></li>
   <li><b>João Pedro Monteiro</b>, Performance and actual pay in the top 5 european football leagues: The use of market value as a proxy variable for football players’ wages. <i>Master in Statistics and Information Management, NOVA IMS</i></li>
 <li><b>Lars Frobel</b>, Patents in the energy sector: A study on the innovation strength of european